lauracondon/pands-project2021/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
-Python comes with a range of useful inbuilt commands but it also allows you to import libraries and modules in order to increase its capabilities.
+Python comes with a range of useful inbuilt commands and it also allows you to import libraries and modules in order to increase its capabilities.
 The following libraries are used in analysis.py:

 - [pandas](https://pandas.pydata.org/) - a Python library used for data analysis and manipulation.
 It prides itself on being "fast, powerful, flexible and easy to use" **[1]**.
 In analysis.py pandas is used to import the iris dataset and to create the numeric summaries that are outputted to summary.txt.
 - [Matplotlib](https://matplotlib.org/) - a Python library used to create data visualizations.
 According to its slogan it "makes easy things easy and hard things possible" **[2]**.
 In analysis.py, Matplotlib is used to create and save scatter plots and to perform various actions on seaborn graphs including adding titles and saving to png.